yangpl/libEMMI/README.md

 * src_rec_table.txt, gives the connection table showing which source uses which receivers to record EM data.

+You can visualize the survey configuration by running gnuplot script:

+* gnuplot plot_survey_layout.gnu

 ------------------------------
 The output after inversion: